graba4/simple-rest-api/README.md

-# A Simple Keras + deep learning REST API
+# Simple Rest API with Keras models functionality

 This repository contains the code for [*Building a simple Keras + deep learning REST API*](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html), published on the Keras.io blog.